WycliffeAssociates/btt-recorder-docs/docs/editing3.rst

 Tap OK to save.

-Go to the Editing - Verse Markers
+Go to the next topic: `Verse Markers <https://btt-recorder.readthedocs.io/en/latest/editing4.html>`_ to learn how to mark the verses in recordings in BTT Recorder.